Sleep Disorder Center/EEG Testing Facility for Pediatric and Adult, is Accredited by the American Academy of Sleep Medicine.

-At National Sleep Solutions, we recently celebrated our seventh-teen year anniversary.
-We are a leading provider of in-center and in-home (HST) sleep studies, PAP therapeutic devices and replacement PAP supplies.
+At National Sleep Solutions, we recently celebrated our eighteen year anniversary.
+We are a leading provider of in-center and in-home (HST) sleep studies, in-center and in-home EEGs, PAP therapeutic devices and replacement PAP supplies.

 We are contracted with major commercial health plans, government insurances and many medical groups.
-We partner with independent physicians who are at the forefront of the field of sleep medicine, and together we provide a high-quality, affordable, result-oriented diagnostic and therapeutic sleep medicine services.
+We partner with independent physicians who are at the forefront of the field of sleep medicine and neurology, and together we provide a high-quality, affordable, result-oriented diagnostic and therapeutic sleep medicine services.

 We are Accredited by the American Academy of Sleep Medicine, our Medical Director is Dr. Craig E. Wolff and he is specialized in Pulmonology, Critical Care and is a Diplomat in Sleep Medicine.

-National Sleep Solutions is the specialist for the diagnosis and treatment of all sleep disorders in Adults and Children.
+National Sleep Solutions is the specialist for the diagnosis and treatment of all sleep disorders, Epilepsy and TBI in Adults and Children.
 The most common disorders are Obstructive Sleep Apnea Syndrome, Narcolepsy, Periodic Limb Movement Disorder, Restless Legs Syndrome, and Insomnia and others.

 An overnight sleep test, known as a polysomnogram, is necessary to diagnose many sleep disorders.
-During this procedure a variety of physiological parameters are recorded (breathing patterns, air flow, oxygen levels, eye movements, brain waves, heart rate and rhythm, leg movements, snoring) from electrodes attached to different parts of the body.
-This data is analyzed and reviewed by sleep specialists, who then make appropriate recommendations to manage the condition.
-Follow up visits are scheduled as required at our Sleep Disorder Center.
+A routine EEG or Long Term EEG, is necessary to diagnose many neurological disorders.
+During any of these procedures a variety of physiological parameters are recorded (breathing patterns, air flow, oxygen levels, eye movements, brain waves, heart rate and rhythm, leg movements, snoring) from electrodes attached to different parts of the body.
+This data is analyzed and reviewed by sleep or neurologist specialist, who then make appropriate recommendations to manage the condition.
+Follow up visits are scheduled as required at our Sleep Disorder and EEG Center.